 - Alternatively, if a quorum is not present at the annual meeting, those present may decide by majority vote to hold the annual meeting without binding votes upon any subject.

 - If a quorum is present, elections for all Directorships (Prutaneis) open shall be held as described elsewhere in these bylaws.

 - For consideration by all voting members, a meeting agenda will be published in advance of the annual business meeting.
 This agenda shall be composed of the compiled items and proposals submitted by the current legally voting membership.
 Late items may be added prior to or at the meeting as time permits.

 - A special meeting or referendum of the voting members of Hellenion may be called by the request of a majority of the Prutaneis, by a majority of the Boule, or by a petition representing one-third of the membership votes.
-Such a special meeting shall be held sixty to ninety days after the Board meeting at which such request or petition is received, at a location to be selected by the Prutaneis.
+Such a special meeting shall be held sixty to ninety days after the Board meeting at which such request or petition is received, at a location to be selected by the Prutaneis or by electronic means.
 Notice of such a special meeting, stating its particular purpose, shall be sent to the voting members as with the annual meeting, including the provision of proxy statements.

 - The Prutaneis may decide to hold a referendum through electronic means or through the mails at any time, and such a referendum may be instead of a special meeting, should the topics under consideration lend themselves to such treatment.